 What’s even better is that the thought of having a compact, physical smart notebook to carry anywhere around you feels satisfying.
 You get to digitalise your work without sacrificing the pen and paper feel.
 And may I say, that is an absolutely genius idea.

 Incorporating vital digital aspects compensates for the lack of share-ability and ease of access whilst still maintaining practical analogue work.
 It’s a great leap in the market and innovations like this make it a helluva lot better.
-Plus it’s painful to mention, but some students just can’t whip out their laptops and open Evernote during such dire situations, especially those hipster kids.
+Plus it’s painful to mention, but some students just can’t whip out their laptops and open Evernote during such dire situations, especially those poor hipster kids.

 Portable Keyboard: ESYNIC Foldable Keyboard